puppetlabs/puppet-docs/source/guides/faq.markdown

 Puppet is open source and is released under the
 [GNU Public License](http://www.gnu.org/copyleft/gpl.html) version 2.

+### What's special about Puppet's model-driven design?

+Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps, which is often metonymically called "SSH and a _for_ loop."
+This general approach grew more sophisticated over time, but it retained the more profound limitations at its root.

+Puppet takes a different approach, which is to model everything -- the current state of the node, the desired configuration state, the actions taken during configuration enforcement -- as data: each node receives a catalogue of resources and relationships, compares it to the current system state, and makes changes as needed to bring the system into compliance.

+The benefits of this go beyond just healing the headaches of configuration drift and unknown system state: modeling systems as data lets Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.

 ### Why does Puppet have its own language?

 Why not use XML or YAML as the configuration format?
 Why not use Ruby as the